ncatlab/nlab-content/pages/9/9/5/4/4599/content.md

   \,.
 $$

-The following proposition provides models for these objects in in terms of ordinary [[nLab:differential form]]s.
+The following proposition provides models for these objects in in terms of ordinary [[differential form]]s.

 +-- {: .un_prop }
 ###### Proposition